Stove3908/obsidian-self-study/Notes/2025/2025-03/table manipulation.md

 		- create a table with the name "employees"
 		- each column separated by comma `,`
 	- `VARCHAR(50)`
+		- `VARCHAR`
-		- `VARCHAR`: a data type representing a variable-length string of characters, used to store text data, such as names, addresses, or any other alphanumeric data.
+			- a data type representing a variable-length string of characters,
+			- used to store text data (names, addresses, other alphanumeric data...)
 		- `(50)`: maximum 50 characters
 	- `DECIMAL(5, 2)`
-		- `(5, 2)`: 5 maximum digits, decimal precision 2 digits (1.50)
+		- `(5, 2)`: 5 maximum digits, decimal precision 2 digits (111.50)